Consolidated Financial Statements in France 2026: Methods, Legal Requirements and Timeline

 6. Audit of Consolidated Accounts#

-Article L823-11 of the French Commercial Code requires that the statutory auditor (commissaire aux comptes) of the parent company certifies the consolidated financial statements.
+Article L821-53 (paragraph 2) of the French Commercial Code requires that the statutory auditor (commissaire aux comptes) of the parent company certifies the consolidated financial statements.
 In groups with several significant subsidiaries, subsidiary auditors transmit their work (review letters, questionnaires, confirmations) to the group auditor, who supervises and bears final responsibility for certification.

 The consolidated audit process covers: